sargas/wedding-site/faq.md

 Please try to arrive at the Fountain Blue by 4PM.

 #### Is there parking at the venue?
-Yes, parking is avalible and free for guests.
+Yes, parking is available and free for guests.

+### Ceremony/Reception

 #### Is there a dress code?
 From the <a href="http://wedding.theknot.com/wedding-planning/attending-wedding/articles/wedding-guest-attire-cheat-sheet.aspx">The Knot</a>'s definitions of formal attire, we are considering this a semiformal event.
-If you have oscar-worthy attire, feel free to bring something more comfortable (although we ask guests refrain from jeans or white wedding dresses).
+If you have Oscar-worthy attire, feel free to bring something more comfortable (although we ask guests refrain from jeans or white wedding dresses).

-### Ceremony

-#### What does a Jewish wedding entail?
-TODO describe some things
+#### Will there be an open bar?
+No, but we will have a cash bar available.

+#### When is the reception?
+After the ceremony, we have a cocktail hour with several hor d'ourves.

+#### Can you accommodate Dairy-free / Nut-free / Kosher /&hellip; dietary restrictions?
+We'll try!
+If you need to avoid foods, the venue has given us the impression that they are flexible if given notice.
+If you need seperately cooked foods (i.e., Kosher or Halal), we'll work with you and our venue.
+Either way, we just need to be informed as soon as possible.

+Note that there will be no beef or pork served with other dinner option.